pegasus-isi/dipa-workflow/README.md

 ![Non-Hierarchical Normalization](/doc/example_normalization_nohierarchy.png)

 ### Normalization (Hierarchical)
-This is an example of non-hierarchical normalization (3 groups of 2):
+This is an example of hierarchical normalization (3 groups of 2):
 ![Hierarchical Normalization](/doc/example_normalization_hierarchy.png)